-We previously conducted the OPtical coherence Tomographic IMaging of thrombUS (OPTIMUS) Study to determine the prevalence of a culprit lesion thrombus in patients experiencing a perioperative NSTEMI as compared to a matched cohort of patients experiencing a non-operative NSTEMI, using intracoronary optical coherence tomography (OCT).6 OCT is an
+We previously conducted the Optical Coherence Tomographic Imaging of Thrombus (OPTIMUS) Study to determine the prevalence of a culprit lesion thrombus in patients experiencing a perioperative NSTEMI, compared with a matched cohort of patients experiencing a nonoperative NSTEMI, using intracoronary optical coherence tomography (OCT).
+OCT is an accurate intravascular imaging technique for the detection of thrombus, and thus classification of MI etiology.
+The main objective of this current study was to determine the accuracy of physicians' judgement in the classification of NSTEMI etiology (ie, type 1 vs type 2) in patients diagnosed with NSTEMI in both perioperative and nonoperative scenarios, using cases from the OPTIMUS Study.